 Does COVID-19 affect the feet?
 One day I’ll do a blog just on this, as it’s quite interesting to us podiatrists.
 Patients recovering from COVID-19 have been reported as having chilblain like lesions on their toes.
 You are not, however, currently recommended to self-isolate if you have a rash on your toes.

 Why do you wear so much PPE?
 Penn Farm Podiatry is following both PHE’s tables 2 and 4 as well as the College of Podiatry’s guidance.
 Podiatrists wear PPE anyway - many patients are used to seeing me in an apron, gloves and sometimes a mask.
 I now wear scrubs to work because they are easy to chuck into a hot wash.
-Scrubs are super comfy, so that's likely to be a permanent change.
-The face visor is to give additional protection to the mask as well as reducing the risk of infection into my eyes.
+Scrubs are also super comfy, so that's likely to be a permanent change.
+In some circumstances, a face visor is needed to give additional protection as well as reducing the risk of infection into my eyes.
 I have learned more about masks than I had ever thought possible - feel free to test my knowledge!

 My child (or someone in my household) has been in contact with someone suspected to have COVID-19 should I cancel?
 Yes.
 Penn Farm Podiatry’s policy is “stricter” than the government’s guidance.
 This is because older and medically vulnerable people attend the clinic.
 If anyone in your household has been in contact with a confirmed OR suspected COVID-19 case, then you are requested to cancel your appointment.
 If you have an urgent need for Podiatric care, we can arrange an online video appointment or you will be directed to 111.
 You will be treated as a priority when arranging another appointment.